ludelafo/panosse/README.md

 > [!IMPORTANT]
 >
-> flac and metaflac is already installed in the Docker image.
-No need to install
+> flac and metaflac are already installed in the Docker image.
+No need to
-> them on your computer.
+> install them on your computer.

 ```sh
 # Run panosse as a Docker container